Find out why solicitors matter, and how you can find one.

 So, what do you get for all your hard-earned cash?
 Here’s a breakdown of some of the main services your solicitor or conveyancer provides:

 Your solicitor will undertake numerous searches which can help establish whether there is any good reason not to buy the property.

-These include Local Authority searches, which will shed light on any issues to consider in the surrounding area, from conservation area status to tree preservation orders.
+These include the Local Authority search, which will shed light on any issues to consider in relation to the property and the surrounding area, from planning and building permission to conservation area status and tree preservation orders.

 Environmental searches can uncover evidence of any toxic substances in the ground beneath a property from past industrial use.

 Your solicitor will also carry out a water authority search, which will locate the source of water for the property, and whether any public water infrastructure exists on the plot.

 Land Registry searches help to verify the legal owner of the property and make sure there are no onerous provisions or restrictions on the property and use of the same.